Antimicrobial Copper: an innovative weapon in the fight to improve hygiene in healthcare

 misleading statements discovered in various media.

-of Antimicrobial Copper alloys (such as brass and bronze) does not
+The use of Antimicrobial Copper surfaces does not replace

-replace standard hospital infection control procedures and good
+standard hospital infection control and prevention procedures and

-surfaces must be cleaned and sanitized regularly according to
+surfaces should be cleaned and sanitized regularly according to

 Antimicrobial Copper surfaces must not be waxed, painted,